nicmolica/memory-allocator/README.md

 - Names of Team Members: Nicholas Molica
 - NUIDs of Team members: 001229615
 - Northeastern email addresses of Team Members: molica.n@northeastern.edu
 - How many hours did it take you to complete this assignment?
+10
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?